Tim Siegel (tennis)

-Tim Siegel (born January 24, 1964) is a former professional tennis player and collegiate tennis coach.
-Siegel is currently the head coach of the Lubbock-Cooper Independent School District High School tennis team and previously served as head coach of the SMU Mustangs women's tennis team, Texas Tech Red Raiders men's tennis team and Texas Tech Red Raiders women's tennis team.
+Tim Siegel (born January 24, 1964) is an American former professional tennis player and college tennis coach.
+He is currently the head coach of the Lubbock-Cooper High School tennis team and previously served as head coach of the SMU Mustangs women's tennis team, Texas Tech Red Raiders men's tennis team and Texas Tech Red Raiders women's tennis team.

 Playing career

-Collegiate
+College

-Siegel played collegiate tennis for the Arkansas Razorbacks from 1983–1986.
-He was named an All-American in 1985 and 1986 and a three time SWC singles champion.
+Siegel played college tennis for the Arkansas Razorbacks from 1983 to 1986.
+He was named an All-American in 1985 and 1986 and a three-time Southwest Conference (SWC) singles champion.
 During the 1984 season, Siegel helped lead the Razorbacks to the program's third SWC championship.

 Professional

 Following his time playing for the Razorbacks, Siegel went on to play professionally.
-With teammate Jimmy Arias, he reached a top 100 world ranking in doubles, the quarterfinals at the U.S. Clay Court Championships, and semifinals in Brisbane, Bologna and Florence.
+With teammate Jimmy Arias, he reached a top-100 world ranking in doubles, the quarterfinals at the U.S. Clay Court Championships, and semifinals in Brisbane, Bologna and Florence.
 Siegel also reached the third round of doubles at the US Open, Australian Open and the second round of Wimbledon.